Frequently asked questions

-To see the list of pages where malicious code is detected, go to the Security and violations section in Yandex.Webmaster.
+To view the list of pages where malicious code was detected, go to the Security and violations page in Yandex.Webmaster.

 The list may be incomplete because the pages are checked selectively.
 Also, remember that infected code may be included in all pages — for example, if it is a page header or footer.

 The intervals vary.
 This is why the information about infection can be updated with a delay.

 Yandex always rechecks the sites where it found malicious content.
 If the recheck shows that the site is still infected, the the intervals between rechecks start to increase.
 The sooner the site is cured, the faster Yandex learns about it and removes the threat sign for users.

 How do I find malicious client-side code on my site?

 For details, see the How to cure an infected site section.